-The Internet is restricted in China.
+You might have come across the fact that the Internet is more restricted in China.
 Most popular blocked websites include Google, Facebook, and more than 10,000 domain names that the Westerners are using freely.

 The best way to gain access to the World Wide Web is to use a VPN.

-However, VPNs in China are partially not available.
+However, using a VPN in China is partially not possible.
 After the government banned most of the non approved providers by March 31, 2018 it has become extremely difficult to use international services and tools.

 The goal of this research is to make a list of fully-working VPNs.